Jasonblalack/zyngapoker/Locales.md

 Jasy support CLDR based locales being used in any application.
 Using locales is super simple and works dynamically with data included in the Jasy distribution/install.
+There is no need for any other installations or new requirements when locales should be enabled.

 ## What is a locale?